Multi Ammunition Softkill System

 Multi Ammunition Softkill System (MASS) is a naval self-defence system produced by Rheinmetall of Germany.
 It is connected to the ship's sensors and protects ships from attacks by advanced sensor-guided missiles by launching decoys that operate in all relevant wavelengths of the electromagnetic spectrum: ultraviolet, electro-optical, laser, infrared and radar.
-MASS can be either plugged into the command and control module of a naval vessel, or operate autonomously.
+MASS can either be integrated with the command and control system of a warship, or can operate autonomously.

 Rheinmetall Defence stated that "MASS has attracted orders from 9 nations, for 130 launchers, on 15 different classes of naval vessels" as of 31 March 2009.
 As of 3 March 2011, this has been expanded to a total order of at least 172 units.
-Roughly one year later, on the 17 April 2012, the total was 186 launchers for 22 different classes of vessels in 11 different nations.
+Roughly one year later, on 17 April 2012, the total was 186 launchers for 22 different classes of vessels in 11 different nations.